 In a start-up company with few available resources on hand, it is sometimes difficult to offer a high salary and the best benefits.
 One way that start-ups attract the best people without breaking the start-up budget is to offer equity rewards or positions that will payoff big when the company succeeds.
 Many top people that share the company’s vision will gladly jump at the chance for long-term equity shares over huge salaries in the beginning.

 By following the tips above, any start-up company increases the odds that they will succeed.
 All companies that are profitable over the long-term have embraced these ideas and know how important the right financial partnerships and team members are for corporate health.
-Additionally, cash flow management is the third ingredient that any business needs in order to thrive and continue to grow into maturity.
+Additionally, cash flow management is the third ingredient that starting a new business will need in order to thrive and continue to grow into maturity.